Microgreens: Healthy and So Easy To Grow!

 Bon Appetit!

-This is great project during these Covid times when most of us are staying close to home.
+This is great project for beginning and experienced gardeners, students, and anyone interested in eating wisely.
 There aren’t too many edibles you can grow and harvest in such a short period of time, and none are this densely packed with nutrients.
-Stay safe and enjoy!
+Enjoy!

 Headings